John Breckinridge (U.S. Attorney General): Early political career

 Financial difficulties prevented Breckinridge's return to college.
 He did not seek reelection in 1782; instead, he spent a year earning money by surveying, and was reelected to the House of Delegates in 1783, joining his legislative colleagues in May.
 He also joined the Constitutional Society of Virginia; fellow society members included future U.S. presidents James Madison and James Monroe.
-The House adjourned June 28, 1783, and Breckinridge returned to William and Mary, studying through the end of the year, excepting the legislative session in November and December.
+The House adjourned June 28, 1783, and Breckinridge returned to the William and Mary College, studying through the end of the year, excepting the legislative session in November and December.
 With the war over, he urged that no economic or political penalties be imposed on former Loyalists.
 In contrast to his later political views, he desired a stronger central government than provided for in the Articles of Confederation; he argued that the national government could not survive unless it could tax its citizens, a power it did not have under the Articles.

-Financial problems caused Breckinridge to leave William and Mary after the spring semester in 1784.
+Financial problems caused Breckinridge to leave the college after the spring semester in 1784.
 Because of his studies earlier in the year, he had no time to campaign for reelection to the House of Delegates, so he asked his brother Joseph and his cousin John Preston to campaign on his behalf.
 Initially, his prospects seemed favorable, but he was beaten by future Virginia Congressman George Hancock.
 After the defeat, voters from Montgomery County – where Breckinridge had previously been a surveyor – chose him to represent them in the House.
 As a Virginia legislator, Breckinridge served on the prestigious committees on Propositions and Grievances, Courts of Justice, Religion, and Investigation of the Land Offices.
 His fellow committee members included Henry Tazewell, Carter Henry Harrison, Edward Carrington, Spencer Roane, John Marshall, Richard Bland Lee, and Wilson Cary Nicholas.
 Inspired by his legislative service, he spent the summer between legislative sessions studying to become a lawyer.
 The legislative session focused on domestic issues like whether Virginia should establish a tax to benefit religion in the state.
 Breckinridge was not associated with any denomination, and his writings indicate that he was opposed to such a tax.
 Instead, he and James Madison secured approval of a religious liberty bill first proposed by Thomas Jefferson over five years earlier.
 The legislature rose on January 7, 1785, and Breckinridge was admitted to the bar later that year, beginning practice in Charlottesville.